trizen/Corvinus/README.md

 /                 ^^^^^^                 \
 ```

-The syntax of the language is in Romanian and it's used only for educational purposes.
+The syntax of the language is in Romanian and it's used only in educational purposes.

 **LICENSE AND COPYRIGHT**